Layr-Labs/hokulea/example/preloader/README.md

 ## PreloadedEigenDABlobProvider

-A PreloadedEigenDABlobProvider is a data structure that implements EigenDABlobProvider traits.
+A PreloadedEigenDABlobProvider is a data structure that implements the EigenDABlobProvider trait.
 It can be used as the eigenda data source for the derivation.
 The internal of the PreloadedEigenDABlobProvider is a vector of eigenda blobs.
-Whenever called by the upstream to get a blob, the internal strucutre pop out a blob.
+Whenever called by the upstream to get a blob, the internal structure pops out and returns the next blob.

 The PreloadedEigenDABlobProvider is converted from the EigenDABlobWitnessData which is an artifact from running Witgen client.
 During the conversion, we checks
 - the kzg proof is indeed correct